mzattera/L101-compiler/README.md

 // Allocates a 22 digits variable e and places it in the E register.
 LONG e IN E;

-// Allocates variables x and y and put them in the F register.
+// Allocates variables x and y and puts them in the F register.
 // These are 11 digit variables, y will be in "left" part of the register.
 SHORT x IN F, y IN F/;
 ```

-Registers F, E, and D in this order are also used to store code, allowing for longer programs, if they are not used for variables; when split, right part is used for code earlier then left part.
-Therefore, it is advised you allocate B and C first, then "left" part of F, then its "right" part, and so on for E and D.

-The "accumulator" register A can be accessed with keyword ``A``.
+The P101 "accumulator" register A can be accessed with keyword ``A``.

 ### Expressions